rossmeissl/bernsandblaise/_includes/wedding.md

 : We will have a block rate at the [DoubleTree Harbourwalk](https://doubletree3.hilton.com/en/hotels/wisconsin/doubletree-by-hilton-hotel-racine-harbourwalk-RACGLDT/index.html) in downtown Racine.
 Booking details forthcoming.

 Kenosha
 : **Kenosha** is an old-fashioned Wisconsin town on the shores of beautiful Lake Michigan.
-While you're there, make sure to honor Sara's Potente family heritage and hit up our favorite Italian deli/grocery store (a Kenosha tradition for 67 years!), [Tenuta's](http://www.tenutasdeli.com/).
+While you're there, make sure to honor Sara's Potente family heritage and hit up our favorite Italian deli/grocery store ("a Kenosha tradition for 67 years!"), [Tenuta's](http://www.tenutasdeli.com/).
 The [Southport Light Station Museum](https://www.visitkenosha.com/things-to-do/southport-light-station-museum) is also a cool restored lighthouse site that details Kenosha harbor's history.
 You can also check out the famous [Mars Cheese Castle](https://www.marscheese.com/), stroll through the [Civil War](https://museums.kenosha.org/civilwar/) and [Public](https://museums.kenosha.org/public/) Museums on the lakefront, or visit nearby **Milwaukee** or **Chicago**.